 Applicants do not have to be accepted into an accredited educational institution at the time of application, though should be actively looking for placement.
 Successful applicants will have up to two years to find a placement at an institution in the country of the other and begin their studies.

-Australia to USA: Open for application on February 1 to March 15 each year.
+Australia to USA: Open for application on January 1 to March 15.

 USA to Australia: Open for application on September 1 to October 15 each year.